-- "Corporation" or "Company" means Sprott Inc. and, where applicable, its subsidiaries and joint ventures. - "Investment Products" means the Corporation's investment funds (the "Funds"), discretionary managed accounts (the "Managed Accounts"), fixed term limited partnerships (the "Limited Partnerships") and managed companies. - "SAM" means Sprott Asset Management LP, a wholly-owned subsidiary of the Corporation, registered as a portfolio manager, an investment fund manager and an exempt market dealer. - "SCP" means Sprott Capital Partners LP (formerly Sprott Private Wealth LP), a wholly-owned subsidiary of the Corporation, registered as an investment dealer and a member of the Investment Industry Regulatory Organization of Canada ("IROC"). - "Sprott U.S." means Sprott U.S. Holdings Inc. (and its subsidiaries), a wholly-owned subsidiary of the Corporation through which the Corporation holds Rule Investment, Inc. ("RII"), Resource Capital Investment Corp. ("RCIC"), Sprott Global Resource Investments, Ltd. ("SGRIL") and Sprott Asset Management USA Inc. ("SAM USA" and together with RII, RCIC and SGRIL, "Global"). - "SRLC" or "Sprott Resource Lending" means Sprott Resource Lending Corp. (and its subsidiaries), a wholly-owned subsidiary of the Corporation which provides debt financing to companies in the resource sector and is the general partner of Sprott Private Resource Lending Fund (the "Lending Fund I"), Sprott Private Resource Lending Fund II (the "Lending Fund II") and certain other lending vehicles (together with Lending Fund I and Lending Fund II, the "Lending Funds"). - "SRSR" or "Sprott Streaming" means Sprott Resource Streaming and Royalty Corp., a wholly-owned subsidiary of the Corporation which provides specialized forms of capital on behalf of institutional investors to companies in the mining sector and is the general partner of Sprott Private Resource Streaming Fund (the "Streaming Funds").
+- "Corporation" means Sprott Inc. and, where applicable, its subsidiaries and joint ventures. - "Investment Products" means the Corporation's investment funds (the "Funds"), discretionary managed accounts (the "Managed Accounts"), fixed term limited partnerships (the "Limited Partnerships") and managed companies. - "SAM" means Sprott Asset Management LP, a wholly-owned subsidiary of the Corporation, registered as a portfolio manager, an investment fund manager and an exempt market dealer. - "SCP" means Sprott Capital Partners LP (formerly Sprott Private Wealth LP), a wholly-owned subsidiary of the Corporation, registered as an investment dealer and a member of the Investment Industry Regulatory Organization of Canada ("IROC"). - "Sprott U.S." means Sprott U.S. Holdings Inc. (and its subsidiaries), a wholly-owned subsidiary of the Corporation through which the Corporation holds SGRIL Holdings Inc. ("SGRIL Holdings"), Resource Capital Investment Corp. ("RCIC"), Sprott Global Resource Investments, Ltd. ("SGRIL") and Sprott Asset Management USA Inc. ("SAM USA"). - "SRLC" or "Sprott Resource Lending" means Sprott Resource Lending Corp. (and its subsidiaries), a wholly-owned subsidiary of the Corporation which provides debt financing to companies in the resource sector and is the general partner of Sprott Private Resource Lending Fund (the "Lending Fund I"), Sprott Private Resource Lending Fund II (the "Lending Fund II") and certain other lending vehicles (together with Lending Fund I and Lending Fund II, the "Lending Funds"). - "SRSR" or "Sprott Streaming" means Sprott Resource Streaming and Royalty Corp., a wholly-owned subsidiary of the Corporation which provides specialized forms of capital on behalf of institutional investors to companies in the mining sector and is the general partner of Sprott Private Resource Streaming Fund (the "Streaming Funds").